SichangHe/CS304_group_project/project5_report.md

 using non-emitting states to connect multiple layers of digit HMMs, and ending with another non-emitting state, we allow recognizing speech with multiple digits.

+To handle non-emitting states, we distinguish non-emitting states and process all of them before we match each MFCC feature vector against the emitting states.
+The resulting loss nodes (please refer to project 4 for the design of loss nodes) are compared to the previous losses and used to replace them if smaller, that is, these states are "teleported" before matching the next MFCC feature vector.
+After the last MFCC feature vector is processed, this "teleportation" process is repeated so that the HMM graph reaches the final non-emitting state.

 In each layer of digit HMMs,
 there are 10 possible digits to consider.